Skip to content

 Kandji Team Kandji Team

-The reason is simple: You need to evaluate a new OS before deploying it widely, so you know how well (or if) it will get along with your existing technical infrastructure.
+The reason is simple: You need to evaluate a new OS before deploying it widely, so you know how well your existing technical infrastructure will get along with it.

 But it’s one thing to know you need to test and another to get that testing done.
-Here are a few guidelines for ensuring that you'll be ready when those OSes ship this fall.
-For the purposes of this post, we'll focus on macOS, iOS, and iPadOS.
+Here are a few guidelines to ensure that you'll be ready when those OSes ship in a couple of months.

 The first step in testing is to actually acquire the software.
-Apple distributes beta versions of its operating systems through several channels, including its Beta Software Program, Apple Developer, and AppleSeed for IT programs.
-All three let users, developers, and IT professionals test the compatibility of new OS versions with their apps and environments; in return, Apple asks only that those users submit feedback.
+Apple distributes beta versions of its operating systems through multiple channels, including its Beta Software Program, Apple Developer, and AppleSeed for IT programs.
+All three let users, developers, and IT professionals test the compatibility of new OS versions with their apps and environments.
+In return, Apple asks only that those users submit feedback.

-But of those three options, only AppleSeed for IT is designed specifically for IT admins who need to test new versions of Apple beta software in managed environments.
-Participating in AppleSeed is the best way to set up your organization for success when the latest OSes are released.
+Of those three options, only AppleSeed for IT is specifically designed for IT admins who need to test new versions of Apple beta software in managed environments.
+Participating in AppleSeed is the best way to prepare your organization for success when the latest OSes are released.

 AppleSeed for IT provides:

-• Access to prerelease software: AppleSeed lets you test operating systems and select Apple apps in your business environment before they’re released.
+• Access to prerelease software: AppleSeed lets you test operating systems and some Apple apps in your business environment before they’re released.

-• Detailed test plans and surveys: Apple supplies test plans—including regression and new-feature tests—to help you evaluate the compatibility of beta software with your existing tech infrastructure.
+• Detailed test plans and surveys: Apple supplies test plans—including regression and new-feature tests—to help you evaluate the compatibility of the software with your current environment.

-• Dedicated review queue: When you submit feedback through AppleSeed, it’s funneled to a dedicated review queue to make sure bug submissions and enhancement requests get to the right people at Apple as soon as possible.
+• Dedicated review queue: When you submit feedback through AppleSeed, it’s funneled to a dedicated review queue to ensure that bug submissions and enhancement requests reach the right people at Apple as soon as possible.

 • Discussion forums: When you join AppleSeed, you gain access to its exclusive discussion forums.
-They’re a great place to post questions, help other participants, and discuss other IT topics.
+These are great places to post questions, help other participants, and discuss other IT topics.

-• Debug profiles: In addition to the debug profiles available on the Apple Developer website, AppleSeed also includes debug profiles for specific technologies where they would like to focus testing.
+• Debug profiles: In addition to the debug profiles available on the Apple Developer website, AppleSeed also includes debug profiles for specific technologies on which they would like to focus testing.

 AppleSeed for IT requires that your organization is enrolled in Apple Business Manager or Apple School Manager.
-Anyone with a Managed Apple ID in your organization can participate (except for those with a Student role under Apple School Manager).
+Anyone in your organization who has a Managed Apple Account (formerly known as a Managed Apple ID) can participate (except for those with a Student role under Apple School Manager).

-According to the terms and conditions, you should not share software you download from AppleSeed with anyone else—even within your organization.
-The best way to have others participate in testing is to have them sign in with their own Managed Apple IDs.
+According to the terms and conditions, you should not share software you download from AppleSeed with anyone else—even in your organization.
+The best way to have others participate in testing is to have them sign in and download the software using their own Managed Apple Accounts.
+(More on that in a moment.)

 What’s the best way to test a prerelease OS?
-The specific answers obviously depend entirely on your specific circumstances: the kinds and quantity of Apple hardware you manage, the apps and services your organization uses, how much time you have, and so on.
+The answer obviously depends on your specific circumstances: the kinds and quantity of Apple hardware you manage, the apps and services your organization uses, how much time you have, and so on.
 But here are some general guidelines to think through.

 1) Use Multiple Platforms